weybsite/Instrumenta-Keys/README.md

 1. **Download the binary:** [Instrumenta Keys.exe](https://github.com/iappyx/Instrumenta-Keys/raw/main/bin/Instrumenta%20Keys.exe)
 2. **Download the shortcut configuration file:** [shortcuts.csv](https://github.com/iappyx/Instrumenta-Keys/raw/main/bin/shortcuts.csv)
 3. *Optional:* Open `shortcuts.csv` and customize your shortcuts.
 A full list of available macros will be published here.
+4. Run the binary, and it will automatically **minimize to the system tray** after a few seconds.
+5. To open it again, **click the Instrumenta Keys icon** in the system tray.
+If you click the icon again it will hide again.

 ## How to Build from Source
 Building your own Instrumenta Keys is very simple: